raoumesh627/Umesh-yadav-25327-CA2/README.md

 4. Improving Resource Use: Adding real movie pictures and using the right font became easier with practice.

 Conclusion:
-Making this app wasn't easy.
-We faced challenges, made mistakes, but in the end, we learned a lot.
-By fixing our mistakes and listening to feedback, we made a better app that works well for users.
+Making this app wasn't easy. i faced challenges, made mistakes, but in the end, i learned a lot.
+By fixing my mistakes and listening to feedback from friends, i made a better app that works well for users.